saurabhc123/cs4624/README.md

 ### Common

 The "common" subproject contains general purpose code that shouldn't be tied to any one module.
-For example, some of our shared code to access HBase is stored here because multiple other modules depend on it.
+For example, Spark configuration code and HBase data access helpers.

 ### Prediction Engine